kimbring2/minecraft_ai/README.md

 $ ./run.sh 1

-In the simplest task like a MineRLNavigateDense-v0, agent can find a direction very easily like a below graph.
+In the simplest task like a MineRLNavigateDense-v0, agent can find a direction very easily like a below graph when using only 3 action.

 <img src="image/rl_reward_graph.png" width="500">